fhiso/legacy-format/data-model.md

 ### CENS  {#CENS}

-The event of the periodic count of the population for a designated locality, such as a national or state Census.
+Census: the event of the periodic count of the population for a designated locality, such as a national or state Census.

 Contexts
 :   .`[INDI]`.`[CENS]`